-As of December 31, 2003, we had 11,992,179 shares of our common stock issued and outstanding, of which approximately 8,000,000 shares are registered pursuant to a registration statement on Form S-3, which was declared effective on June 28, 2002, and the remainder of which are in the public float.
-In addition, we have registered 3,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
-As of February 13, 2004, upon the closing of our private placement of equity securities, we had issued and outstanding 13,593,475 shares of our common stock and warrants to purchase 5,127,586 shares of our common stock.
-Pursuant to the terms of such equity offering, we are obligated to file a registration statement on Form S-3 by March 18, 2004 to register such shares of common stock.
+As of March 31, 2005, we had 13,871,737 shares of our common stock issued and outstanding, of which approximately 1,536,922 shares are registered pursuant to a registration statement on Form S-3, which was declared effective on May 14, 2004, and the remainder of which are either eligible to be sold under SEC Rule 144 or are in the public float.
+In addition, we have registered 1,114,741 shares of our common stock underlying warrants previously issued on the Form S-3 registration statement that was declared effective on May 14, 2004, and we registered 3,000,000 shares of our common stock underlying options granted or to be granted under our stock option plan.
+As of May 9, 2005, upon the closing of our private placement of equity securities, we had 15,467,388 shares of our common stock issued and outstanding.
+Pursuant to the terms of such equity offering, we were obligated to file a registration statement on Form S-3 within 30 days of the closing date to register such shares of common stock.
+We are hereby filing this registration statement in order to register those securities.
 Consequently, sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, may have a material adverse effect on our stock price.